 Luderitz - Namibia

-The town itself was founded by the German merchant, Adolf Luderitz in1883, as a trading base.
-The 19th century German architecture, is still very much in evidence today.
+This is an ideal destination to explore Luderitz one of the earliest settlements in Namibia.
+The town itself was founded by the German merchant, Adolf Luderitz in 1883 as a trading base.
+The 19th century German architecture is still very much in evidence today.

-Accommodation is in either the lighthouse or in chalets:
+Accommodation is in either the lighthouse or in camping:

 - Lighthouse: This is an older building but a lot of fun to stay in.
 There are 2 rooms with 2 beds in each room and 2 bathrooms.
 It has a fully-equipped kitchen, with cutlery/plates, kettle, fridge etc. There is a sitting room with a television.